 Fixed compression (eg, by tumor) often must be relieved surgically.

-For transient compression, rest, heat, limited courses of NSAIDs in doses that reduce inflammation (eg, ibuprofen 800 mg tid), and avoidance or modification of the causative activity usually relieve symptoms.
+For transient compression, rest, heat, limited courses of nonsteroidal anti-inflammatory drugs (NSAIDs) in doses that reduce inflammation (eg, ibuprofen 800 mg 3 times a day), and avoidance or modification of the causative activity usually relieve symptoms.